toji/webgpu-gltf-case-study/index.md

 Ideally you'd want to read through this document after you've _at least_ done a few WebGPU "Hello world" excercises where you've been able to get triangles on the screen, and it would be helpful if you take some time to look over the [glTF 2.0 reference guide](https://www.khronos.org/files/gltf20-reference-guide.pdf) if you're not already familiar with the file format.

+If you're looking for a walkthrough of the basics of loading and display a glTF model with WebGPU, Will Usher has put together an excellent series of blog posts titled ["From 0 to glTF with WebGPU"](https://www.willusher.io/graphics/2023/04/10/0-to-gltf-triangle) on exactly that subject.
+They focus on getting geometry on screen and not necessarily the most efficient way to do that, though, which makes them a great companion piece to this article.

-If you haven't done any WebGPU development before, these are some great resources to start with!
+Some other great resources to start with if you haven't done any WebGPU development before are:

  - [WebGPU Samples](https://austin-eng.com/webgpu-samples/)
  - [Raw WebGPU](https://alain.xyz/blog/raw-webgpu) - A WebGPU rendering overview/tutorial
+ - [WebGPU Fundamentals](https://webgpufundamentals.org/) - Details walkthroughs with great visualizations
  - [WebGPU — All of the cores, none of the canvas](https://surma.dev/things/webgpu/) - A WebGPU introduction focused on compute
  - The [WebGPU](https://gpuweb.github.io/gpuweb/) and [WGSL](https://gpuweb.github.io/gpuweb/wgsl/) specs - Dense and not fun to read, but a good reference

-### TEMPORARY NOTICE ABOUT THE SAMPLES
-<b>The samples on this page were built against the latest version of the WebGPU spec, which is still in flux!
-As a result, they only run in Chrome Canary (Mac or Windows) at the time of publishing, though it should start working in Chrome Stable within a few weeks, and eventually they'll run on any browser that implements WebGPU!</b>
+### WebGPU Compatibility
+At the time of the latest update to this article WebGPU has shipped in Chromium-based browsers (Google Chrome, Microsoft Edge, etc) on Mac or Windows, and the samples accompanying this page have been confirmed to work on them.
+It is expected that they'll eventually run on any browser that implements WebGPU on all OSes, it simply takes time for a large feature like this to propegate through the web ecosystem.

 ## Part 1: A Naive Renderer